-A history and physical examination (H&P) in all cases shall be completed by a physician, oral surgeon, or Allied Health Professional who is approved by the medical staff to perform admission H&Ps within 24 hours after admission.
-The completed H&P must be on the medical record prior to surgery or invasive procedure or any procedure in which conscious sedation will be administered or the case will be cancelled unless the responsible practitioner documents in writing that such delay would constitute a hazard to the patient.
+A history and physical examination (H&P) in all cases shall be completed by a physician, oral surgeon, or Allied Health Professional who is approved by the medical staff to perform admission H&Ps within 24 hours after admission or registration for all inpatients and observation patients.
+The completed H&P must be on the medical record prior to surgery or invasive procedure or any procedure in which anesthesia or conscious sedation will be administered or the case will be cancelled unless the responsible practitioner documents in writing that such delay would constitute a hazard to the patient.
 A legible H&P performed within 30 days prior to admission is acceptable with an updated medical record entry documenting an examination for any changes in the patient's condition.
 The content of complete H&P is delineated in the Rules and Regulations.
 Co-signature for NPs and PAs are required in certain instances.
 Associated details are delineated in the Medical Staff Rules and Regulations.